EAGrahamJr/ha-minimqtt/README.md

 # ha-minimqtt
 HomeAssistant abstraction for use with MQTT. **Specifically** aimed at using [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython) on microcontrollers with `asyncio` and `minimqtt`, but _should_ be playable on other platforms.

-<sup>_Note: I really juse wanted an "easy" learning IR remote, but not apprarenltly available oopen-source._</sup>
+<sup>_Note: I really just wanted an "easy" learning IR remote, but not apparently available open-source._</sup>

 * Defines HA _entities_ so that actual MQTT communication is abstracted
 * Uses the HA [discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) mechanism to register and un-register entities